“When should I fast? How long should I fast for? What can I consume while fasting? Fasting for women versus men? Exercise and fasting?”

 Contrary to popular belief, some sweeteners (e.g., stevia, erythritol, etc.) can actually increase insulin and blood sugar.
 Psychologically, sweeteners also perpetuate sweet cravings.
 Your relationship to sweeteners with ultimately depends on your own metabolic profile: individuals who are more insulin-resistant are likely to have more issues with sweeteners.

 Bottom line: everyone is different!
 The best way is to test blood sugar levels and ketones before consuming the food, and then again two hours after.
 Experimentation is key!

 The Fasting Method team has put together an incredible list of free resources and we reviewed their new website and picked their top 5 blog posts.

 Megan Ramos is the co-founder and Program Director of IDM, a clinical researcher and an authority on fasting.
 She has also personally followed the IDM protocol and successfully lost 60 pounds (click here to read Megan’s own IDM patient profile).

-Andrea is a physician assistant who specializes in family medicine, a nutritional coach with IDM, and the founder of Crowd It Out.
+Andrea is a physician assistant who specializes in family medicine, a nutritional coach with The Fasting Method, and the founder of Foodie Lifestyle Guide, a membership program curating incredible food businesses in Canada.
 Andrea has personally followed a ketogenic and low carb diet since 2014 and began experimenting with fasting protocols in 2016.

 Oscar, better known on Instagram as @ihackeddiabetes, is an avid fasting enthusiast.
 Oscar was diagnosed with diabetes 5 years ago and began following ketogenic diet within the last 2 years.
 He fell into fasting by watching Dr. Fung’s videos on YouTube, quickly becoming a fan of both fasting and the IDM Program.
 Oscar identifies as a recovering carbaholic and diabetic and has used many of the IDM principles to help him with his own journey.